John Maddison Morton: Biography

 Morton wrote several comic dramas in two acts, including Old Honesty (1848), All That Glitters Is Not Gold (1851), From Village to Court (1854), The Muleteer of Toledo, or King, Queen and Knave (1855), Our Wife, or The Rose of Amiens (1856), A Husband to Order (1859), She Would and He Wouldn't (1862), Woodcock's Little Game (1864) and Little Mother (1870).
 Our Wife was made into an 1883 operetta by John Philip Sousa called Désirée.

-Many of Morton's pieces enjoyed great success and contributed to building up the reputations of leading comic actors such as John Buckstone (who was Box in the first representation of Box and Cox), Henry Compton and the Keeleys.
+Many of Morton's pieces enjoyed great success and contributed to building up the reputations of leading comic actors such as John Buckstone (who was Box in the first representation of Box and Cox and Mr. Pillicoddy in the original London cast of Poor Pillicoddy), Henry Compton and the Keeleys.
 In 1873 Marion Terry made her first West End appearances in his plays, A Game of Romps and All That Glitters Is Not Gold at the Olympic Theatre.
 Sullivan's later collaborator W.S.
 Gilbert made reference to the well-known Morton in his story "My First Brief".

 In Morton's last decades, the popularity of Victorian burlesque greatly diminished the market for farces.
 He fell on hard times and in 1881 became a Charterhouse pensioner.
 His last new play to be produced in his lifetime, at Toole's Theatre in 1885, was a three-act farcical comedy called Going It, which kept the house in a continual roar of laughter.
 It was said of Morton that "The unlucky thing about him was that though he could write as well at 80 as at 30, he was left stranded high and dry by the receding wave of fashion."
 He died at the Charterhouse on 19 December 1891 and was buried on the 23rd at Kensal Green Cemetery.